aryabyte21/gowhale/readme.md

 int *p;
 int a[3];
-The pointer in C language is a variable which stores the address of another variable.
-This variable can be of type int, char, array, function, or any other pointer.
-The size of the pointer depends on the architecture.
-However, in 32-bit architecture the size of a pointer is 2 byte.
+In C, we can divide a large program into the basic building blocks known as function.
+The function contains the set of programming statements enclosed by {}.
+A function can be called multiple times to provide reusability and modularity to the C program.
+In other words, we can say that the collection of functions creates a program.
+The function is also known as procedureor subroutinein other programming languages.

 State that p is a pointer to int because ‘*p’ has type int, and that a is an array of ints because a[3] (ignoring the particular index value, which is punned to be the size of the array) has type int.

 What about functions?
 In C, we can divide a large program into the basic building blocks known as function.
 The function contains the set of programming statements enclosed by {}.
 A function can be called multiple times to provide reusability and modularity to the C program.
 In other words, we can say that the collection of functions creates a program.
 The function is also known as procedureor subroutinein other programming languages.
 Originally, C’s function declarations wrote the types of the arguments outside the parens, like this:

 int main(argc, argv)
     int argc;